Rajarshi101/My-HacktoberFest-contributions/HacktoberFest(2023)/README.md

 ### This is the second time I participated in a HacktoberFest.

-In this folder, I am storing all the codes that I contributed and got accepted for ***HacktoberFest:2023***
+This year, I did really small contributions.
+In this folder, I am storing those which got accepted for ***HacktoberFest:2023***

 HacktoberFest was fun!!!
 I liked participating...